Drew Bowers

 Drew Bowers (October 19, 1886 – December 15, 1985) was the Republican nominee for governor of Arkansas in 1926 and 1928.

 Early life and education

 Milton Drew Bowers, Jr., was born in Randolph County, Arkansas.
-He was the eighth of 15 children of Milton Drew "Mitt" Bowers, Sr. (1850-1914), a Baptist minister and a native of Palmyra in Montgomery County near Clarksville in northern Tennessee.
+He was the eighth of 15 children of Milton Drew "Mitt" Bowers Sr. (1850–1914), a Baptist minister and a native of Palmyra, in Montgomery County near Clarksville in northern Tennessee.
 The senior Bowers served in the 1899 session of the Arkansas House of Representatives.
-Bowers' mother, the former Lucinda Angelina Pratt (1855-1934), a native of Ironton in Iron County in southeastern Missouri, was a daughter of Jesse Richardson Pratt and his second wife, the former Elizabeth Gibson.
+Bowers's mother, the former Lucinda Angelina Pratt (1855–1934), a native of Ironton, in Iron County in southeastern Missouri, was a daughter of Jesse Richardson Pratt and his second wife, the former Elizabeth Gibson.

 Bowers attended the Ouachita-Maynard Academy in Maynard in Randolph County.
 This institution was one of the forerunners of Ouachita Baptist University in Arkadelphia in Clark County.
 Bowers then enrolled at the University of Arkansas at Fayetteville, from which he procured a teacher's certificate in 1906.